Travelling to Siquijor and wondering where to stay in Siquijor Island?

 San Juan

-Home to over 16,000 people, San Juan is perhaps the heart of the tourism action (what there is of it!) in Siquijor.
+Home to over 16,000 people, San Juan is perhaps the heart of the tourism action in Siquijor.
 However, don’t expect malls and traffic.
-Instead, you’ll find that with an average age of around 30 years old, the population of San Juan are young, enthusiastic and super happy to greet tourists.
+Instead, you’ll find the population of San Juan are young, enthusiastic and super happy to greet tourists.
+If you’re considering where to stay in Siquijor 2024 you’ll find San Juan is a more than perfect place!

 Second in importance to the island’s capital town (Siquijor Town), San Juan rivals Maria for the best beaches on the island and, thanks to its location near to the Port, has become the centre of tourism.
-Saying that, Siquijor Island is a quiet destination so don’t let this put you off making San Juan your base.
-If you’re considering where to stay in Siquijor 2023 you’ll find San Juan is a more than perfect place!
+If you pass through at the end of August you’ll catch the famed Bugwas Festival, the feast of the town’s patron saint, St Augustine.

 Originally known as Makalipay and ruled by a local chieftain, when the Spaniards came they named San Juan in honour of Saint John the Baptist, perhaps due to the spring – located at Capilay Spring Park – in the middle of the town.